 Profile of the Movement to Escape After 1933

 About 500,000 people fled or were driven from the area controlled by the National Socialists after 1933, a rather insignificant number compared with other modern migrations.
-Around 360,000 of these were from Germany itself and another 140,000 from was released.
-By early 1945, there had been another 358 such lists.1after the annexation of 1938.
+Around 360,000 of these were from Germany itself and another 140,000 from Austria after the annexation of 1938.
 The émigrés included primarily social democrats and members of the inner circle of the liberal bourgeoisie as well as communists and avant-garde writers and artists and, finally, a considerable number of scholars.
 In the wake of the "Restoration of Professional Civil Service Act" (Gesetz zur Wiederherstellung des Berufsbeamtentums), passed in early April 1933, German institutions of higher education lost about a quarter of their instructors – roughly 3,000 individuals.
 Many were discharged for political reasons or because they were of "non-Aryan" descent.
-Shortly thereafter, the competing political parties were banned, and in the summer of 1933 the first expatriation list
+Shortly thereafter, the competing political parties were banned, and in the summer of 1933 the first expatriation list was released.
+By early 1945, there had been another 358 such lists.1

 The National Socialist definition of "non-Aryan" need no further attention here, for those affected usually had completely different ideological alliances and their Jewish ancestry played a role in only that, faced with the crumbling assimilation in Germany, they had tended to develop into social critics par excellence.
 As a result, those classified as such were especially prone to be involved in the modern scholarly disciplines which had just become established in the 1920s: sociology, economics, psychology, political science and, within the natural sciences, biochemistry and nuclear physics.
 Without exaggerating, Peter Gay (1923–2015) could claim that "[t]he exiles Hitler made were the greatest collection of transplanted intellect, talent and scholarship the world has ever seen."2 The triptych which the émigré painter Arthur Kaufmann (1888–1971) created between 1939 and 1963 depicts a representative sample of the émigrés.

-Most of those who fled Germany after the rise of National Socialism did not initially set out for the 3.
+Most of those who fled Germany after the rise of National Socialism did not initially set out for the USA.
 America was seen as a point of no return, which made it unattractive to political refugees and the literati.
 It is this group, which was long the focus of scholarship, which is meant when one speaks of "exiles".
-They mistakenly assumed that the Nazi regime would experience a quick demise and initially emigrated to countries bordering on Germany: (app.
-9,000), (app.
-100,000), (app.
+They mistakenly assumed that the Nazi regime would experience a quick demise and initially emigrated to countries bordering on Germany: Czechoslovakia (app.
+9,000), France (app.
+100,000), Switzerland (app.
 25,000), the Netherlands (app.
-10,000) and (app.
+10,000) and Scandinavia (app.
 8,000).
-There were significant publishers of exiled authors in , , and , and politicians and writers hoped both to reach German-speakers outside of Germany and also to influence the future of the Nazi state via clandestine channels.
+There were significant publishers of exiled authors in Prague, Paris, Zürich and Amsterdam, and politicians and writers hoped both to reach German-speakers outside of Germany and also to influence the future of the Nazi state via clandestine channels.3

-The exiled party leadership of the SPD – the so-called "Sopade" – fled to the Czech capital while only a relatively small group of communists (about 3,000) found refuge in the 4 and were further exceptions as countries of exile in 1933 to which special agreements encouraged targeted migration.
+The exiled party leadership of the SPD – the so-called "Sopade" – fled to the Czech capital while only a relatively small group of communists (about 3,000) found refuge in the Soviet Union due to the restrictive conditions for entry.
+Most of the latter later disappeared in the Stalinist Gulag.
+Research has shown that the leaders of the German Communist Party were just as likely to be executed in the Soviet Union as they were in Nazi Germany.4 Palestine and Turkey were further exceptions as countries of exile in 1933 to which special agreements encouraged targeted migration.
 In Palestine, under the British Mandate, the number of immigrants was limited.
 The Jewish Agency, which was responsible for organizing the immigration, reached a transfer agreement (Haavara) with the German state ensuring that the settlers, primarily Zionist pioneers from the HeHalutz association, would come from the wealthy middle class (about 60.000 individuals): the industrial goods which they brought to Palestine had been paid for with Jewish assets in Germany, while their transfer out of the country was not allowed.
-Turkey, on the other hand, targeted German scholars who had been dismissed (including their families, about 1,000 individuals) for backing its attempt to modernize the country under the dictatorship of Mustafa Kemal Atatürk (1881–1938).due to the restrictive conditions for entry.
-Most of the latter later disappeared in the Stalinist Gulag.
-Research has shown that the leaders of the German Communist Party were just as likely to be executed in the Soviet Union as they were in Nazi Germany.
+Turkey, on the other hand, targeted German scholars who had been dismissed (including their families, about 1,000 individuals) for backing its attempt to modernize the country under the dictatorship of Mustafa Kemal Atatürk (1881–1938).

-The migration was initially limited to the countries named here, but 1938 brought a new wave of critical events which sparked an upsurge in migration from Europe in general: the annexation of Austria; the occupation of the League of Nations in Evian on to address the refugee question was unsuccessful.
+The migration was initially limited to the countries named here, but 1938 brought a new wave of critical events which sparked an upsurge in migration from Europe in general: the annexation of Austria; the occupation of the Sudetenland; the destruction of Jewish property associated with Kristallnacht; the introduction of Italian racial laws modelled after those in Germany; and the looming defeat of the Republican side in the Spanish Civil War.
+Those countries which had taken the refugees in became increasingly reluctant to do so.
+In the spring of 1938 an international conference of the League of Nations in Evian on Lake Geneva to address the refugee question was unsuccessful.
 It was the only such conference convened during these years.
 From now on the USA, too, came more and more into focus as a refuge.
-Larger groups of refugees also were able to escape to (for example, about 35,000 went to and 16,000 to ) and to (app.
-5,500), but the only other option for those without a visa was, for the short period of Japanese occupation, the international settlement in to which more than 18,000 individuals fled after 1938.; the destruction of Jewish property associated with Kristallnacht; the introduction of racial laws modelled after those in Germany; and the looming defeat of the Republican side in the Civil War.
-Those countries which had taken the refugees in became increasingly reluctant to do so.
-In the spring of 1938 an international conference of the
+Larger groups of refugees also were able to escape to Latin America (for example, about 35,000 went to Argentina and 16,000 to Brazil) and to South Africa (app.
+5,500), but the only other option for those without a visa was, for the short period of Japanese occupation, the international settlement in Shanghai to which more than 18,000 individuals fled after 1938.

 The political and literary exile peaked in the years leading up to 1938 and was recorded in countless books, programmatic brochures and magazines.
 As suggested by titles like Die Sammlung (The Assembly) or Der Gegen-Angriff (The Counterattack), these works presented the exiles as the "other Germany".
 Those in exile understood themselves to be the mouthpiece of a muted nation, as "the better Germany", guided by reason and humanity.
 "Without the emigration", claimed Heinrich Mann (1871–1950), "Germany could no longer be considered rational and humane; the exiles are all that are left of a Germany that learns, thinks and works towards a future."5